junaidhas/LinkedIn_jobs_autoapply/README.md

 # LinkedIn_jobs_autoapply
-A selenium webscraping project to automate your LinkedIn job search (easy apply jobs) by applying your saved resume and contact number
+A selenium webscraping project to automate your LinkedIn (easy apply jobs) by saving them and following the organization that posted the ad